Why MBTI Failed and What to Use Instead

 “You’re an INTP.”
 “You should be a data analyst.”
 “That’s just how you are.”

-That’s where the Enneagram comes in.
+That’s the gap the Enneagram fills.
 (New to it?
 Start with our quick Enneagram overview or find your type.)

 Where MBTI Falls Short